Quantifying Hallucinations in Language Language Models on Medical Textbooks: Methodology

 \subsection{Metrics and Statistical Analysis}

 \textbf{Hallucination rate} (Exp.~1) is the proportion of answers meeting the definition above.
 Secondary measures are \textbf{plausibility}, wherein annotators assert a high relevance of the generated QA pair for medical literature (Relevance = 5 on a scale of 1 to 5) and \textbf{answerability}, which measures whether the answer effectively addresses the question.
 Inter-annotator reliability was calculated and used quadratic-weighted Cohen’s $\kappa$ (pairwise) and Fleiss’ $\kappa$ (multi-rater).
 Experiment 2 adds Kendall’s $\tau_{b}$ for rank correlation and a quadratic-weighted $\kappa$ for the three-level quality tags.
 Between-model hallucination rates are compared with two-proportion z-tests (Bonferroni-corrected) where we report 95\% confidence intervals for proportion metrics using the Wilson score interval, and we report bootstrap 95\% confidence intervals for the agreement metric.
 To relate model-level hallucination rate to model-level mean usefulness, we compute Spearman’s rank correlation across the eight evaluated models (n = 8).
-We report two-sided exact permutation p-values due to the small sample size
+We report two-sided exact permutation p-values due to the small sample size.
+For each model $m$ and QA type $q$, the mean annotator rank $\bar{r}_{m,q}$ is the arithmetic mean of the ordinal positions assigned to model $m$ across all ranking tasks of type $q$, where a rank of 1 denotes the most preferred response and a rank of 8 denotes the least preferred: